top of page

 Dual purpose space: Small room solution

 Upstairs a small office space needed to be transformed into a guest room.
-Lacking space for a closet, F & G Designs concentrated on designing a dual-purpose space.
+Lacking space for a closet, F & G Designs concentrated on designing a dual-purpose cubby.
 By creating an opening in the wall and installing a hanging bar, this space can store books or clothes.
 A desk can be placed directly underneath, and a trundle bed was included for when cousins stay over!

 Design Highlights